The Strategic Perceptron: Known Costs

 Next, we show the following theorem holds which gives a bound on the number of mistakes.
-Proof of the following theorem is along the lines of the proof of the classic Perceptron algorithm. \begin{theorem} Algorithm~\ref{alg:strategic-Perceptron} makes at most $(R+\alpha)^2|\vec{w^*}|^2$ mistakes, where $R = \max_t |\vec{z}_t|$. \end{theorem}
+Proof of the following theorem is along the lines of the proof of the classic Perceptron algorithm. \begin{theorem} \Cref{alg:strategic-Perceptron} makes at most $(R+\alpha)^2|\vec{w^*}|^2$ mistakes in the strategic setting with known $\ell_2$ costs, when the unmanipulated data points $\vec{z}_t$ satisfy $\vec{z}_t^T\vec{w^*}\geq 1$ for positive examples and $\vec{z}_t^T\vec{w^*}\leq -1$ for negative examples, and $R = \max_t |\vec{z}_t|$. \end{theorem}

 \begin{proof} We keep track of two quantities, $\vec{w}^T\vec{w^*}$ and $|\vec{w}|^2$.
 First, we show that each time we make a mistake, $\vec{w}^T\vec{w^*}$ increases by at least $1$.
 If we make a mistake on a positive example then,